The FLOW Concept

 Feedback + Solutions

 Parents and students receiving timely feedback is key to success.
 The way we present feedback is intuitive and innovative.
 Each student will have a personalised link to a report which will not only show their results for each weekly quiz, but also on how they performed in each topic of the quiz.
 Over time they will accumulate invaluable insights to their strengths and weaknesses.

 By the time the student reaches homework, they should have already mastered the fundamentals of the lesson.
 Questions in the homework range from easy to difficult, similar to that of a recap booklet.
-Ideally completed within 1 to 2 hours, we hope our homework does not comprise the amount of time students spend on other subject, recreational time, or family time.
-We strongly believe that an exceptional tutoring centre should not only help their student excel in the subject but so with minimal time commitment.
+Ideally completed within 2 hours, these questions have been specially formulated to strengthen the concepts introduced in the lesson.
+However, in the situation that the student needs more revision, Proed provides unlimited worksheets, ensuring that each student’s needs have been taken care of.